 The kitchenCRATE team was honored to replace these dated finishes with clean, modern quartz countertops, freshly refinished cabinets (inside and out!), sleek tile backsplash and new LED can lighting!

-Scroll down to hear direct feedback from the customer and see an assortment of stunning before and after transformation images.
+Scroll down to hear direct feedback from the customer and see an assortment of stunning before and after kitchen renovation in Pleasanton images.

 What was your favorite part of the kitchenCRATE process?